Po Basin mixed forests: Fauna

 Less-disturbed wetlands which are important breeding areas for many bird species are most significant biodiversity of the ecoregion.
 Examples are grey heron, purple heron, great egret, little egret, squacco heron, cattle egret, great bittern, little bittern, pygmy cormorant and ferruginous duck.

 Conservation

 The region is industrialised and has a long history of human pressure (shrinkage of wetlands, invasive species, and unsustainable hunting of waterfowl).

 Protected areas

-A 2017 assessment found that 3,572 km², or 8%, of the ecoregion is in protected areas.
+A 2017 assessment found that 3,572 km2, or 8%, of the ecoregion is in protected areas.
 Only 2% of the unprotected area remains in natural habitat.
-Protected areas include the Euganean Hills Regional Park, Po Delta Regional Parks, and Valli del Mincio Nature Reserve.
+Protected areas include Panfilia Wood, the Euganean Hills Regional Park, Po Delta Regional Parks, and Valli del Mincio Nature Reserve.